MrBunsy/3DPrintedClocks/README.md

 # Using the Library
 Below I will go through the main files and describe how to use the classes required to design your own clock.

+I assume a fairly detailed knowledge of the workings of clocks through the code and readme.
+I recommend at least a cursory read through The Modern Clock if you're starting from scratch (although probably skip chapters II and VII, there are better explanations of the mathematics behind clocks and most of it isn't necessary for gaining an overview).

 ## Escapements (clocks/escapements.py)
 The heart of a clock is its escapement.
 This provides power to the pendulum and also regulates the time.